A Comparison of MOS spectroscopy with the NIRSpec MSA and other JWST Instruments

 One clear advantage of MOS instruments with slit masks is that they can block out sources to prevent contamination by overlapping spectra.
 Masking out other sources of light allows greater efficiency and sensitivity for faint targets, which can be lost in slitless spectroscopy if they are contaminated by a bright, nearby object.
 Moreover, because slits block the background as well, MOS spectroscopy with slit masks can reach greater sensitivity than WFSS.
 Conversely, with WFSS, the dispersed background from areas even quite far from a target occupies the same detector area as the spectrum of the target, leading to added noise.

-In NIRISS and NIRCam WFSS modes, there are no slits, hence no slit losses.
+In WFSS modes for NIRISS and NIRCam, there are no slits, hence no slit losses.
 With the NIRSpec MSA, there are slit losses associated with the MSA bars.
 Since it is not possible to obtain perfect centering on each source in the fixed grid of the MSA shutters, slit losses will vary from target to target.
 For point sources, pipeline processing will correct for these losses, although the accuracy of the correction depends on the accuracy of the target acquisition.
 Alternatively, for extended targets, slit losses from the 0.2" wide MSA shutters can be significant and may be difficult to quantify in some cases.

 Comparative Summary of Techniques